SAFE SYSTEMS OF WORK FOR TRAINING COURSES

 World Health Organisation

+We take your safety and that of the wider population seriously.
 A risk assessment has been conducted for training courses and the following represents safe systems of work to help prevent the transmission of COVID-19 on High Peak First Aid Training courses amongst staff, learners, visitors and to the wider population.

 - All other buildings are out of bounds within the grounds of the training facility.